alexajuno/notes/doc/projects/jamc/architecture-design.md

 ### **1. High-Level Overview**

-We will adopt a **microservices architecture** to handle the complexity and scalability requirements of the JAMC project.
+We will adopt a **monolith architecture** in the beginning and then gradually transition to **microservices architecture** to handle the complexity and scalability requirements of the JAMC project.
 This approach allows independent development, deployment, and scaling of services.
+We also want a **Serverless** architecture to handle the scalability requirements.

 ### **2. System Components**